-Northline Saskatoon is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Northline Saskatoon is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small blue round berries which are usually ready for picking in early summer.
 The berries have a sweet taste.

 The berries are most often used in the following ways: